 You can view the logs on the dashboard as well:

-As our final step to this tutorial, lets fund our user's deposit account so that they can go out and spend:
+As our final step of this tutorial, let's fund our user's deposit account so that they can go out and spend:

 If you'll go to the dashboard, you will see the transaction created:

-In few minutes, the transaction will move to settled:
+In a few minutes, the transaction will move to settled:

 Now our user has funds in their account to spend: